Synthesizing Forestry Images Conditioned on Plant Phenotype Using a Generative Adversarial Network: Introduction

 \subsection{Background}

-Our study is based on the RGB forestry imagery along with the derived greenness index curated by the PhenoCam Network.\footnote{\url{https://phenocam.sr.unh.edu/webcam/ }} The images are captured by automated, near-surface, remote sensing digital camera placed on the top of the canopy in 30-minute time intervals throughout the year \cite{RHM2018}.
+Our study is based on the RGB forestry imagery along with the derived greenness index, curated by the PhenoCam Network.\footnote{\url{https://phenocam.sr.unh.edu/webcam/ }} The images are captured by automated, near-surface remote sensing digital cameras positioned above the canopy at 30-minute intervals throughout the year \cite{RHM2018}.
 Each pixel in an RGB image is represented by a triplet of digital numbers denoting the intensity of red, green, and blue color channels.
-These images are processed by the PhenoCam Network to gather statistics about the greenness of vegetation canopy, measured by Green Chromatic Coordinate (GCC).
-GCC is the relative brightness of the green channel, normalized against the overall brightness of red, green, and blue channels together.
-Additionally, the PhenoCam Network report the redness index of plants, measured by Red Chromatic Coordinate (RCC).
-It is defined as the relative brightness of the red channel, normalized against the overall brightness of red, green, and blue channels together. \\
+These images are processed by the PhenoCam Network to gather statistics about the greenness of vegetation canopy, measured by the Green Chromatic Coordinate (GCC).
+GCC is the relative brightness of the green channel, normalized against the combined brightness of red, green, and blue channels.
+Additionally, the PhenoCam Network reports the redness index of plants, measured by the Red Chromatic Coordinate (RCC), which is similarly defined as the relative brightness of the red channel, normalized against the overall brightness of the three color channels.\\